Using OpenTelemetry to send traces to Jaeger V2

 Confirm that all resources in the opentelemetry-operator-system namespace are ready.

-3. Deploy a Jaeger V2 instance with in-memory storage: Apply the following configuration to create a Jaeger V2 instance:
+2. Deploy a Jaeger V2 instance with in-memory storage: Create a file named jaeger-inmemory.yaml with the following configuration:

 apiVersion: opentelemetry.io/v1beta1